NicholasJohnson9149/Advanced-lane-line-tracker/assignmnet_writeup.md

 ### Camera Calibration

-#### 1. Step one of this assignment is to calibrate the camera being used on the vehicle, because different lens distort images, and depending on where an object falls in the image, it can become distorted.
+####1.
+Step one of this assignment is to calibrate the camera being used on the vehicle.

+Because different lens distort images, and depending on where an object falls in the image, it can become distorted.
 We learned in the lectures about  ‘’’findChessboardCorners’’’ function in OpenCV that will look for the corners where a black and white corner meet.
 This doesn’t happen on the edges so you have to count the number of intersection corners one square n from all sides.
 Udacity really wants to make sure you don't get confused about this and tells you a like 4 times that the calibration photos provided in this lab are different than the ones used in lectures.
 This meant that for this lab the number of corners was 9X6, but more important that that was the number of images in the calibation_cal folder.
 The photos are taken at different angles and organizations, this helps the calibration get more detail about how a variety of objects are distorted by the specific camera used for testing.

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
 Once you have the corners of all 20  images found, well I had three images break on me, I can't figure out why they won’t show up, but more importantly is that they will not be calibrated for.
 Meaning if you try and undistort one that wasn’t properly identified you end up with a even more distorted image.

 ![alt text][image1]

 The code for this step is contained in the first code cell of the IPython notebook located in "https://github.com/NicholasJohnson9149/Udacity-P4-Advanced-Lane-Lines/blob/master/Advanced-Lane-Lines-Notebook%20.ipynb`).
-Once the points are found through distoration correction in the previous step I drew lines on them to see how well the function worked, ‘’’drawChessboardCorners’’’ did this without much added effort.
+Once the points are found through distortion correction in the previous step I drew lines on them to see how well the function worked, ‘’’drawChessboardCorners’’’ did this without much added effort.
 I really like openCV.
-Next I used another openCV function to generate a file that would help undistort images.
+Next I used another openCV function to generate a file that would help undistorted images.
 OpenCV ‘’’cv2.calibrateCamera’’ created a binary file with the calibration data from our previous results.

 Using this file I undistorted two calibration images, the first one become flatter and more square but somehow the side seemed to blur.
 So I tried another image and found that it became more square without blurring.
 I have been playing with getting all the calibration images to work better, but decided I want to work with my own camera and calibrate it for use on my own dash videos.